 The fair value of the Company's long-term debt, consisting of revolving credit facility and mortgages, loans payable and other obligations aggregated approximately \$1.8 billion and \$2.4 billion as compared to the book value of approximately \$1.9 billion and \$2.4 billion as of December 31, 2022 and 2021, respectively.
 The fair value of the Company's long-term debt was valued using level 3 inputs (as provided by ASC 820, Fair Value Measurements and Disclosures).
 The fair value was estimated using a discounted cash flow analysis based on the borrowing rates currently available to the Company for loans with similar terms and maturities.
 The fair value of the mortgage debt was determined by discounting the future contractual interest and principal payments by a market rate.
-Although the Company has determined that the majority of the inputs used to value its derivative financial instruments fall within level 2 of the fair value hierarchy, the credit valuation adjustments associated with its derivative financial instruments on the overall valuation of its derivative positions and has determined that the credit valuation adjustments are not significant to the overall valuation of its derivative financial instruments valuations in their entirety are classified in level 2 of the fair value hierarchy.
+Although the Company has determined that the majority of the inputs used to value its derivative financial instruments fall within level 2 of the fair value hierarchy, the credit valuation adjustments associated with its derivative financial instruments utilize level 3 inputs, such as estimates of current credit spreads to evaluate the likelihood of default by itself and its counterparties.
+The Company has assessed the significant to the overall valuation adjustments on the overall valuation of its derivative financial instruments valuations in their entirety are classified in level 2 of the fair value hierarchy.